 - Be aware of when your tick exposure occurred in case an illness develops in the following days to weeks.

 Our quick 'Tick Survey' can be completed on a computer or mobile device.
 This will give us an idea of what tick or ticks you may have found and allow us to notify you of your results.
+To access the survey, please click on the survey image or scan the QR code with your smartphone below:

 Important Note: We have included the option to upload photos of your specimens as COVID-19 (Coronavirus) may cause delays in the tick identification process.
 Please make sure to fill out the survey and follow the directions below.